 HB 7 also provided that subjecting a student or employee in the Florida K-20 public education system to training or instruction that espouses, promotes, advances, inculcates, or compels such student or employee to believe the above-listed concepts constitutes discrimination.

-It also replaced "gender" with "sex" and replaced "ethnicity" with "color."
+HB7 also replaced "gender" with "sex" and replaced "ethnicity" with "color."

 Institutions are encouraged to take the necessary action to ensure compliance.
 This may require institutions to revisit required faculty and staff professional development onboarding or training requirements, tenure promotional or retention policies, and/or the course content for students enrolled in required coursework or any instruction that actively espouses, promotes, advances, inculcates, or compels faculty, staff, and/or students to believe any of the aforementioned concepts without providing such training or instruction in an objective manner.
-The bill takes effect on July 1, 2022.
+The bill became effective on July 1, 2022.

-Support for Children and Youth Special Populations - Informational
+Support for Children and Youth Special Populations - Informational (HB 1577, SB 7034, HB 7065)